datawhores/empuploader/README.md

 --input
 - Change the Name of the json that is generated

+--template
+-use optional template system, read below for full instructions -This would be the path to the template you want to use

 --dottorent
 - No need to set this, but if you have a version of this binary in a different path, you can use this to change the path within the program.
 - Used to create torrents with other arguments selected